NuLink-network/nulink-sdk/README.md

 import { nanoid } from "nanoid";
 import Web3 from "web3";

+ const dataCallback: DataCallback = { setData: setIPFSData, getData: getIPFSData }
+ //Set the external storage used by the Pre process to IPFS (for example, encrypted data/files uploaded by users will be stored in this storage, and users can customize the storage).
+ StorageManager.setDataCallback(dataCallback)

+//Then you need set Project ID: differentiate the sources of data from different applications.
+// which requires application to Nulink official. await initClientId("xxxxxxx-xxxxx-xxxxxx")

 // Declaring and intializing the mnemonic and password variables. const password: string = "1";